 Prior to Planact's involvement in Spring Valley, the community did not participate in the municipal processes and practices.
-The community of Spring Valley, experienced challenges in exercising their right to participate in urban governance and the development of the area due to various reasons.
+The community of Spring Valley, experienced challenges in exercising their right to participate in urban governance and the development of the area for various reasons.
 The community's pressing issues related to poor services (water, sanitation, electricity and refuse collection) in the area and the relegation of their needs by the Municipality to a secondary level of importance mainly because of the unofficial status of the settlement.
-The apathy towards the community has culminated in deteriorated relationship between the community and the eMalahleni Local Municipality.
+The apathy towards the community has culminated in a deteriorated relationship between the community and the eMalahleni Local Municipality.
 The community's challenges are also expressed through the contestations between the Spring Valley community and the municipality.
 Such confrontations have inevitably drawn in the Nkangala District Municipality under which they fall.
 Residents have been compelled to put pressure on the Provincial government to facilitate effective service delivery at municipal level.
-Since 2011 consultations between the state and the community has vacillated between different angles of apathy, confrontation and sometimes despondency.
-The relationship between the community and the municipality has been characterised by animosity.
-These are the experiences that this document attempts to reveal for the purpose of demonstrating the negative consequences in development in this community.
+Since 2011 consultations between the state and the community have vacillated between apathy, confrontation and sometimes even despondency.
+The result is a relationship between the community and the municipality that has become characterised by animosity.
+The aim of this case study of Spring Valley is to reveal the real-life consequences of non-participatory development in this community.